jamhiri/numpy/README.md

-hello
+hello !

-welcome to our page
+welcome to our page! :)

 this is a page for interducing you to the numpy.